Mediterranean Challenge Cup

-The Mediterranean Challenge Cup, now known as the Mediterranean Bowling Championships, is a ten-pin bowling competition for the federations around Mediterranean Sea.
-It is recognized by the European Tenpin Bowling Federation and is played since 1998.
-Each eligible federation sends two men and two women to compete for medals in Singles, Doubles, Mixed Doubles (added in 2012), Teams, All-Events and Masters (added in 2007).
+The Mediterranean Challenge Cup, now known as the Mediterranean Bowling Championships, is a ten-pin bowling competition for the federations with coastline to the Mediterranean Sea.
+San Marino, Portugal, Kosovo, and Serbia have all participated in the MBC that don't have coastline to the Mediterranean Sea but are members of the Mediterranean Bowling Confederation.
+It is recognized by the European Tenpin Bowling Federation, with the first edition conducted in 1998.
+Each eligible federation sends two men and two women to compete for medals in Singles, Doubles, Mixed Doubles (added in 2012), Teams, All-Events and Masters (added in 2007) for a total of 10 medal events.

 History

 I MCC - Nicosia 1998

-The first Mediterranean Challenge Cup (MCC) was held in Nicosia (Cyprus) in 1998 with players from Greece, Israel, Malta and Cyprus.
+The first Mediterranean Challenge Cup (MCC) was held in Nicosia, Cyprus in 1998 with players from Greece, Israel, Malta and Cyprus.
 Tasoulla Hadjiloizou (Cyprus) and Dimitrios Karetsos (Greece) won the singles events.
 Sue Abela-Melissa Anastasi (Malta) won women's doubles and Dimitrios Karetsos-Manolis Michalenas (Greece) won men's doubles.
 Greece won the teams event.
 Abela and Karetsos topped the "all-events" standings.

 II MCC - St. Julian's 1999

-The second MCC was held in St. Julian's (Malta) and included a new team, Turkey.
+The second MCC was held in St. Julian's, Malta and included a new team, Turkey.
 Lisa Shalom (Israel) and Christos Kourtellides (Cyprus) won the singles events.
 Christina Fotinia-Aleka Zorba (Greece) won women's doubles and Steve Calleja-Danial Swift won men's doubles.
 Malta won the teams event and also swept the "all-events" gold medals, with Sue Abela winning the women's "all-events" for the second year in a row and Calleja winning the men's "all-events".

 III MCC - Athens 2000

-Athens (Greece) hosted the third MCC with a new team from the western shore of the Mediterranean sea, Spain.
+Athens, Greece hosted the third MCC with a new team from the western shore of the Mediterranean Sea, Spain.
 Sue Abela (Malta) and Dimitrios Karetsos (Greece) won the singles events.
 The doubles event winners were Sue Abela-Melissa Anastasi (Malta) and Dimitrios Karetsos-Leonidas Maragos (Greece).
-Israel won the teams event.
+Israel won the team event.
 Abela and Karetsos won the "all-events" gold medal, as they both did in 1998.
 Abela has won three consecutive women's "all-events" gold medals.

 IV MCC - Nicosia 2001

-The fourth MCC was held in Nicosia (Cyprus) for the second time, and one of the teams withdrew, Turkey.
+The fourth MCC was held in Nicosia, Cyprus for the second time, and one of the teams withdrew, Turkey.
 Greece swept the singles events, Esmeralda Kaltsou winning women's singles and Dimitrios Karetsos winning men's singles for the third time in four years.
 Ida Pardo-Sarit Mizrahi (Israel) won women's doubles and Dimitrios Karetsos-Alex Tzounis (Greece) won men's doubles.
 Karetsos has won three men's doubles gold medals in four years with three different partners.
 Israel won the teams event for the second year in a row.
 Greece swept the "all-events" gold medals, with singles event winners Kaltsou and Karetsos prevailing.
 Karetsos has won three of the four men's "all-events" gold medals.